ruionwriting/ubuntu-dev-ops-toolkit/docs/create-new-virtual-machine.md

 > **Note**
 > This guide assumes that you have a valid paid VMWare license.
 Player editions might work as well but it's something I've not tested as I favour using the Pro versions.
 >
-> You see that I'll be using fairly generous resources for my guest as this guide is more oriented to provide a complete development environment capable of running Docker and even nested virtualisation.
-Dependending on your needs you can later, following the setup instructions, add less or more resources.
+> You see that I'll be using fairly generous resources for my guest as this guide is more oriented to provide a complete development environment capable of running Docker and even nested virtualization.
+Depending on your needs you can later, following the setup instructions, add less or more resources.

 Open VMware Workstation Pro or VMware Fusion Pro and hit `Create a New Virtual Machine`: